Steven-Yiran/Steven-Yiran/README.md

 ## Hi, I'm Yiran(Steven) 👋

 I am a software engineer interested in AI for health.
+I plan to tackle this challenge through two fronts: lifestyle improvements and personalized medicine.

 - 🐻 I am studying AI and comp bio at Brown University.
 - 🌲 I am building a healthy life-style app.